 See in Glossary package by name.

-These controls help narrow down which packages appear in the list view and in what order.
+These controls help narrow down which packages and feature sets appear in the list view and in what order.
 This makes it easier to find what you are looking for or help you browse when you don’t know exactly what you want.

 When you use several of these controls at the same time, you narrow the set of matches that appears in the list.

-After you find the package you need, then you can locate a specific version from the list.
+After you find the Unity package you need, then you can locate a specific version from the list.
+For feature sets, there is always only one version available, so you can either install it or remove it.

 To find a specific package version: